zverok/spylls/docs/index.rst

   # or, from system folders (on Linux)
   dictionary = Dictionary.from_system('en_US')

-  print(dictionary.lookup('spyll'))
+  print(dictionary.lookup('spylls'))
   # False
-  for suggestion in dictionary.suggest('spyll'):
+  for suggestion in dictionary.suggest('spylls'):
     print(sugestion)
   # spell
   # spill
   # spy ll
   # spy-ll

-See :class:`Dictionary <spyll.hunspell.dictionary.Dictionary>` class docs for more details.
+See :class:`Dictionary <spylls.hunspell.dictionary.Dictionary>` class docs for more details.

 .. toctree::
    :maxdepth: 2